cariochi/recordo/README.md

     }
 ```

-## Assertions
+# Assertions
-Assert actual value in a test equals to expected.
+Assert that actual value equals to expected.

 Annotations: `@Verify`.

-The expected object is loaded from a resource.
 - If a file is absent, the actual result will be saved as expected.
 - If an assertion fails new "actual" object file will be created.

 #### Usage
 ```
     @Test